 The dissertation proposal and the dissertation shall be under the supervision of the research advisor and the research committee.
 The dissertation proposal must bear the signatures of all committee members.
 The official document explaining the required process which ensues when only one committee member will not sign the proposal is available in the Graduate School Office.
-Six copies of the dissertation proposal are required.
+The student must provide a sufficient number of copies of the proposal to provide one copy for the Graduate School and a copy for each of his/her committee members.
 One copy of the proposal must be filed in the Graduate School Office no later than the last day of the quarter preceding the quarter in which the student graduates.
 The proposal will not be recorded as accepted in the Graduate School Office until the signed nonplagiarism affirmation form is on file in the Graduate School Office.
 (See Graduation Requirements for filing of approved dissertation.)